trevino200/Mastering-Kubernetes/Bootstrapping-Control-Plane.md

 }
 ```

-> Allow up to 10 seconds for the Kubernetes API Server to fully initialize.

-### Verification
+### Verify each Control Plane component status using kubectl on each master node:

 ```
-kubectl get componentstatuses --kubeconfig admin.kubeconfig
+kubectl get componentstatuses
 ```

 ```